saayrex/ExCord-edit/README.md

 -Kinda fixed Serverlist
 -Update Notification if the Theme is missing an important Update ( Only theme.css )

-#  28.07.2021 -> Fixed Horizontal Server List not Working
+# 01.09.2021
+ - Rewrote Code

+# 16.08.2021
-#  16.08.2021 -> revert roles to PC Version again - Server List Lag fix for some Linux distros
+ - revert roles to PC Version again - Server List Lag fix for some Linux distros

-# 01.09.2021 -> Rewrote Code
+# 28.07.2021

+ - Fixed Horizontal Server List not Working